sinch/ios-proximity-tutorial/readme.md

 			}
 ```

 That’s the simple part!
 Next we’ve got to implement the delegate method cellForRowAtIndexPath.
 This method is called to set up each individual cell.
-Implement it like so!
+Implement it like so:

 ```objective-c